uptonking/note4yaoo/lib-collab-yjs-dev.md

 - yjs uses
   - binary encoding for doc
-  - variable-length encoding fot all integers
+  - variable-length encoding for all integers

 - for crdt, store all operations, but encoding is efficient